onfido/onfido-android-sdk/README.md

 ## Overview

-This SDK provides a drop-in set of screens and tools for Android applications:
+This SDK provides a drop-in set of screens and tools for Android applications to:

 1. Take and evaluate the quality of document and face captures
 2. Initialise identity verification checks through Onfido's API